martijnLankhorst/pyjjasim/README.md

 ![alt text](./examples/readme_example_1.png?raw=true)

 More examples:

 ![alt text](./examples/images/biassed_honeycomb.png?raw=true)
-Example of a frustrated honeycomb array with horizontal current bias.
+*figure 1*: Example of a frustrated honeycomb array with horizontal current bias.
-Snapshot of time evolution.
-The electric potential gradually increases from left to right.
+Snapshot of a time evolution; the vortices are drifting downward.
+The electric potential gradually in the direction of the external current.

 ![alt text](./examples/images/shapiro_steps.png?raw=true)
-Example of giant Shapiro steps in a square array.
+*figure 2*: Example of giant Shapiro steps in a square array.
 The external current has an DC and AC component causing resonance in the form of voltage plateaus.

 ![alt text](./examples/images/disordered.png?raw=true)
-Example of a disordered array with different types of Josephson vortices.
+*figure 3*: Example of a disordered array with different types of Josephson vortices.

 If you have any questions, comments, complaints, bug reports, feature requests, etc.